 Howard Carrow

-Howard Carrow was first married to Emma Bender, the daughter of Captain Robert S. Bender.
-A son, J. Russell Carrow was born on September 9, 1887.
-The Carrows lived at 515 North 4th Street through at least the middle of 1888.
-By the middle of 1890 the family had moved to Merchantville.
-The Carrows owned a large home at 39 North Maple Avenue.
-Besides J. Russell Carrow, the family also included younger daughters Margaret Linda and Helen.
+He married Emma Bender, daughter of Captain Robert S. Bender, and together they had a son, J. Russell Carrow, born on September 9, 1887.
+Initially, the Carrow family lived at 515 North 4th Street in Camden, remaining there until at least mid-1888.
+By 1890, they had moved to a large home at 39 North Maple Avenue in Merchantville.
+In addition to their son, they had two daughters, Margaret Linda and Helen.

-Howard Carrow soon rose in Camden’s legal circles and also as a force in Democrat party politics.
-On merit he was appointed Judge of the District Court of the city of Camden by Governor Leon Abbett for a five-year term in April of 1891, a remarkable achievement for a man not yet 30 years of age.
-After leaving the bench, Howard Carrow returned to his law practice in Camden, at 207 Market Street.
-He was offered the post of Camden County prosecutor by Governor George T. Werts in 1894 but business reasons prompted him to decline.
+Howard Carrow quickly rose in Camden's legal community and became a significant figure in Democratic Party politics.
+Recognized for his merit, he was appointed Judge of the District Court of Camden by Governor Leon Abbett in April 1891 for a five-year term — an impressive accomplishment for someone not yet 30 years old.
+After his tenure on the bench, he resumed his legal practice at 207 Market Street in Camden.
+In 1894, Governor George T. Werts offered him the position of Camden County Prosecutor, but Carrow declined for business reasons.

-In 1894 Howard Carrow was named a member of the commission appointed by Governor Werts to suggest amendments to the state constitution respecting the judiciary system.
-Howard Carrow gave a speech at the meeting of the Democrat League in October of 1894, and was named permanent chairman of the New Jersey State Democrat party committee on September 26, 1895.
-On May 7, 1896 he was considered as a delegate to the 1896 Democrat National Convention, which nominated the late Chancellor Alexander T. McGill for Governor.
-In 1898 he was made a Member-at-Large of the Democratic State Committee, where he served until 1912.
-He attended the national convention as a Delegate-at-Large from New Jersey in 1904.
+Carrow’s political influence continued to grow.
+In 1894, Governor Werts appointed him to a commission tasked with proposing amendments to the state constitution regarding the judiciary system.
+That same year, he delivered a speech at a Democratic League meeting and was later named permanent chairman of the New Jersey State Democratic Party Committee on September 26, 1895.
+By May 7, 1896, he was considered as a delegate to the Democratic National Convention, which nominated the late Chancellor Alexander T. McGill for governor.

-Howard Carrow retired from politics to accept an appointment from Governor Wilson as Judge of the Court of Common Pleas of Camden County.
-He resigned that position in 1913 to become Circuit Court Judge for Atlantic, Burlington, Gloucester, Cumberland, Salem, and Cape May Counties.
+Carrow eventually left politics when Governor Woodrow Wilson appointed him Judge of the Court of Common Pleas of Camden County.
+In 1913, he resigned to become a Circuit Court Judge for Atlantic, Burlington, Gloucester, Cumberland, Salem, and Cape May Counties.

-Howard Carrow also sat on the Board of Directors of the Security Trust Company bank in Camden, located at 301 Market Street.
+In addition to his legal and political career, Carrow served on the Board of Directors of the Security Trust Company Bank in Camden, located at 301 Market Street.

-Sadly, Emma Bender Carrow passed away in 1909, and daughter Margaret Linda also died young.
-Son J. Russell Carrow followed his father into the practice of law, and into politics as a Democrat.
-He was admitted to the New Jersey Bar in November of 1911.
-That same year father Howard Carrow served as president of the New Jersey Bar Association.
+Emma Bender Carrow passed away in 1909, and their daughter, Margaret Linda, also died young.
+Their son, J. Russell Carrow, followed in his father’s footsteps, pursuing both law and politics as a Democrat.
+He was admitted to the New Jersey Bar in November 1911, the same year his father, Howard Carrow, served as president of the New Jersey Bar Association.

-In September 26, 1912 J. Russell Carrrow was nominated for the State Assembly as a Democrat from Camden along with Albert Neutze and Bernard A. Gallagher.
-They ran against a Republican slate consisting of Isaac Coles, Albert DeUnger and John B. Kates.
+On September 26, 1912, J. Russell Carrow was nominated as a Democratic candidate for the New Jersey State Assembly from Camden, alongside Albert Neutze and Bernard A. Gallagher.
+They ran against a Republican slate consisting of Isaac Coles, Albert DeUnger, and John B. Kates.

-J. Russell Carrow was elected and served one term in the Assembly.
-His most notable achievement was the introduction of a bill naming the violet as New Jersey’s state flower.
+Carrow was elected and served one term in the Assembly.
+His most notable legislative achievement was introducing the bill that named the violet as New Jersey's state flower.

-On June 22, 1913 Howard Carrow married Miss Margaret Helm of Trenton, New Jersey.
-It was double wedding, as his son J. Russell Carrow also took a bride that day.
+On June 22, 1913, Howard Carrow married Margaret Helm of Trenton, New Jersey, in a double wedding ceremony, as his son, J. Russell Carrow, also married on the same day.

 Related Photos